George Marshall, Gunner, USN (1782-1855)

 Following his Mediterranean service, Marshall was again assigned to the Washington Navy Yard in 1827.
 Though his Navy career continued into the early 1850s and totaled more than 46 years, the North Carolina cruise was Marshall's last duty at sea.

-George Marshall became one of the many victims of the yellow fever epidemic in Portsmouth VA during summer 1855, and he is laid to rest near other victims in the family, including his namesake grandson George, the first child of Marshall's daughter Eleanor and adopted son, George Sirian.
+George Marshall became one of the many victims of the yellow fever epidemic in Portsmouth VA during summer 1855, and he is laid to rest near other victims of the fever among family and friends.

 THE following compendium of Nautical Gunnery originated in a view to individual and exclusive convenience of the Author.
 While performing the station he has occupied during twelve years in the United States' Navy, he had constantly to regret, the want of a circumstantial and detailed view of the duties of his department.
 And finding his unassisted memory inadequate to a prompt and easy command of his own experience, he saw the utility of methodizing and reducing, to established rules, the observations wherewith an active and practical life had furnished him.